UW-HARVEST/c-rust-program-pairs/metadata/README.md

 ## Schema

-We have two metadata schema types - an *individual* or *project* schema found in the `metadata/individual/` and `metadata/project/` directories respectively .
-In an individual metadata file, we group together unrelated C-Rust projects that each only contain one program.
+Thre are two metadata schema types, *individual* and *project*.
+They are found in the `metadata/individual/` and `metadata/project/` directories respectively.

+An individual metadata file groups together unrelated C-Rust projects that each only contain one program.
+Here is an example:

 ```json
 {